-SPECIAL CONDITION 8.
-Samples taken in compliance with the effluent monitoring requirements shall be taken after the flows from the retention ponds have combined with the flows which have received complete treatment.
+SPECIAL CONDITION 6.
+Samples taken in compliance with the effluent monitoring requirements shall be taken at a point representative of the discharge, but prior to entry into the receiving stream.

-SPECIAL CONDITION 9.
-Consistent with permit modification procedures in 40 CFR 122.62 and 63, this Permit may be modified to include requirements for the Permittee on a continuing basis to evaluate and detail its efforts to effectively control sources of infiltration and inflow into the sewer system and to submit reports to the IEPA if necessary.
+SPECIAL CONDITION 7.
+This Permit may be modified to include requirements for the Permittee on a continuing basis to evaluate and detail its efforts to effectively control sources of infiltration and inflow into the sewer system and to submit reports to the IEPA if necessary.